Louis IV of Thuringia: Biography

 In August 1227 Louis traversed the mountains between Thuringia and Upper Franconia, through the duchies of Swabia and Bavaria, crossing the Tyrolian Alps.
 He fell ill of plague after reaching Brindisi and Otranto in the Kingdom of Sicily.
 He received extreme unction from the Patriarch of Jerusalem and the Bishop of Santa Croce.
 He died before reaching Otranto in 1227.
 A few days after his death, his daughter Gertrude was born.
 Louis's remains were buried in Reinhardsbrunn Abbey in 1228.
 He was succeeded by his five-year-old son Hermann II, under the tutelage of his uncle Henry Raspe.

 After his death, Elizabeth left the court, made arrangements for the care of her children, and in 1228, renounced the world, becoming a tertiary of St. Francis of Assisi.
 She built the Franciscan hospital at Marburg and devoted herself to the care of the sick until her death at the age of 24 in 1231.
-She was officially proclaimed a saint only four years after her death.
-While Louis was never formally canonized, he became known among the German people as Louis the saint (Ludwig der Heilige).
-He is known elsewhere as Blessed Louis of Thuringia.
+He is known as Blessed Louis of Thuringia.